jennego/portfolio-2023/README.md

 Here we go again.
 Basic portfolio made with Gatsby and Contentful.
+Uses Framer Motion.

 Mostly one page.

 To do

-- make portfolio page template
+- animate portfolio page transitions
-  - figure out how to display that (modals or separate pages)
+- animate sections including front page
+- add filters to portfolio (can wait)
-- style bullet and main nav
+- style bullet and main nav - switch to framer and intersection observer
 - add contact + social media
 - style footer
 - figure out what to do with the front page and make fixes